Chlor-alkali electrolysis

 Your advantage:

-• Energy savings and consumption optimization
+- Energy savings and consumption optimization

-• Reduction of time-consuming comparative analyses
+- Reduction of complex comparative analyses

-Preparation of the end products
+Processing of end products

 Your advantage:

-• Continuous monitoring of the caustic soda concentration
+- Continuous concentration monitoring of the caustic soda

-• Reduction of energy costs during evaporation
+- Reduction of energy costs during evaporation

 Chlorine gas drying